-Based on the Initial Study, Draft EIR, Final EIR, all reference documents, and the whole of the record, the City finds that the following mitigation measures shall be implemented to reduce potentially significant direct and cumulative energy impacts related to state or local plan for renewable energy or energy efficiency consistency to a less than significant level.
+Based on the Initial Study, Draft EIR, Final EIR, Focused Recirculated EIR, Revised Final EIR, all reference documents, and the whole of the record, the City finds that the following mitigation measures shall be implemented to reduce potentially significant direct and cumulative energy impacts related to state or local plan for renewable energy or energy efficiency consistency to a less than significant level.

-MM T-2: Zoo Transportation Demand Management (TDM) Program.
 The Zoo shall prepare and implement a comprehensive TDM program to provide trip reduction strategies for Zoo visitors and employees.
-The TDM Program shall be prepared by a qualified transportation planner and submitted by the Zoo to the Los Angeles Department of Transportation (LADOT) for review and approval prior construction activity.
-The goal of the TDM Program shall be to reduce Zoo employee VMT by 10 percent below existing conditions by 2040.
-The TDM Program shall also apply all feasible VMT reduction strategies for visitor vehicle trips to reduce visitor VMT below projected conditions to the maximum extent feasible.
-The TDM Program shall be developed and approved prior to operation of Phase 1 of the Project and shall be maintained and adjusted as needed continuously.
+The TDM Program shall be prepared by a qualified transportation planner and submitted by the Zoo to LADOT for review and approval prior to construction activity.
+The TDM Program shall be developed and approved prior to initiation of construction of Phase 1 of the Project and shall be maintained and adjusted as needed.